 What happens if you want a copy of your record after it has been sealed or expunged?

 Under Florida Statute Section 943.0585(4), a court order is required to access expunged criminal history information:

 A criminal history record ordered expunged that is retained by the department is confidential and exempt from the provisions of s/ 119.07(1) and s.
 24(a), Art.
 I of the State Constitution and not available to any person or entity except upon order of a court of competent jurisdiction.

-If the record is expunged you will receive documentation stating that a record was expunged per Florida Statute but it will not give you any details about any facts related to the arrest.
+If the record is expunged, you will receive documentation stating that a record was expunged per Florida Statute.
+Still, it will not give you any details about any facts related to the arrest.

-If you choose to request a personal review you will submit the request to FDLE, Attention: Quality Control Section, PO Box 1489, Tallahassee, Florida 32302.
+If you request a personal review, you will submit the request to FDLE: Attention: FDLE Quality Control Section, PO Box 1489, Tallahassee, Florida 32302.

 Attorneys to Seal or Expunge Criminal Record in Florida

 The attorneys at Sammis Law Firm in Tampa, FL, help clients seal or expunge a criminal history record.

 We help our clients get a certified copy of the final judgment and sentence and any other essential documents from the file before the order to seal or expunge is filed.

 Contact us to find out how long it might take.
 Be can help you start the process today.